 Options button (described below)

 Cursor button (described below)

 A Point Of Interest, these will appear according to your own preferences.

 Note: The appearance of the map and its associated controls will differ slightly when using live Traffic information (dimmed main colours, highlighted traffic incidents).

 You can scroll around a map by dragging it with your finger.
 Maps will usually be scaled for you, perhaps to encompass a recently-calculated route or to show details of a particular junction, but you can adjust the scale yourself if needed.
 If the zoom bar is showing, simply drag its handle up and down slowly.
 The map will be continuously zoomed in (when sliding down) and out (when sliding up) around the current cursor position.

 Tip: Only a 'blocky' preview map is shown while you're changing the zoom level.
 The moment you lift your finger, the map is drawn properly in full detail.

 The cursor is your most valuable tool in the map browser.
 Select any spot on the map to place the cursor there.
 You can then do things with the current cursor position by using the cursor function .

 Choose 'Navigate there' to plan a route from your current GPS position to the cursor position.

-Choose 'Center on map' to make the cursor position the new map center, i.e. with your chosen spot in the center of the display.
+Choose 'Centre on map' to make the cursor position the new map centre, i.e. with your chosen spot in the centre of the display.